-The character is a primitive data type in C++, also known as 'char' data structure.
-A char data structure can be stored to store a single character whether it be the alphabet, special character, numbers, escape sequence, etc. It is the data structure that occupies only a single byte of memory, however, you can also store the character as an integer internally.
-Note that the encoding format used by the character data structure in C++ is ASCII.
-Before you start scratching your head with what ASCII is, let us tell you that it stands for American Standard Code for Information Interchange.
-It defines a particular way of representing English characters as numbers.
-For example, the letter ‘a’ has the ASCII value 97 and ‘A’ has the ASCII value ‘65’.
+The char is a primitive data type in C++ that is used to store to store a character whether it be the alphabet, special character, numbers, escape sequence, etc. It is the data structure that occupies only a single byte of memory, however, you can also store the character as an integer internally.
+Here is an example:

 #include using namespace std; int main() { // declare a char char ch; //input char value cin>> ch; //display ch value cout<<ch; }